atsid/permissive/documents/NamingConvention.md

 # Permissive App Naming Conventions

+Permissive is a streamlined UI for managing projects, teams, and permissions on Github.
 The following documents the naming conventions used by the Permissive app.

 ## Github Teams
-Permissive is responsible for creating and managing teams on Github.
-Permissive presents the user with a streamlined UI, but behind the scenes Permissive is parasing and organizing quite a bit of Github data.

 The format for the name of a team managed by permissive is as follows:
-> [prefix]-[type]-[name]-[permission]
+> [prefix]-[type]-[repository name]-[permission]

 ### [prefix]